In this post, you learn about abrasive jet machining. Its working principle, parts, applications, advantages, and disadvantages.

 This pipeline carries a pressure gauge and a regulator to control the gas flow and its pressure.
 The mixing chamber, carrying the abrasive particles is vibrated and the amplitude of these vibrations controls the flow of abrasive particles.

-These particles mic in the gas stream, travel further through a hose and finally pass through the nozzle at a considerably high speed.
-This outgoing high-speed stream of the mixture of gas and abrasive particles is known as abrasive jet.
+These particles mix in the gas stream, travel further through a hose and finally pass through the nozzle at a considerably high speed.
+This outgoing high-speed stream of the mixture of gas and abrasive particles is known as an abrasive jet.

 Accuracy